collapsed-stacks/startups/questions/12911/where-do-you-find-people-with-skills-knowledge.md

 - posted by: [makerGeek](https://stackexchange.com/users/5473347/makergeek) on 2017-06-26
 - score: 2

-<p>it depends on your needs and what type of skills you're looking for.
-you'll probably find better talents if you look inside their communities because that's where they're active the most.</p>
+it depends on your needs and what type of skills you're looking for. you'll probably find better talents if you look inside their communities because that's where they're active the most.

-<p>for example if you need developers you can have a look at github, stackoverflow or coding challenges websites like hackerrank...</p>
+for example if you need developers you can have a look at github, stackoverflow or coding challenges websites like hackerrank...

-<p>or if you're looking for designers you can search in deviantart..</p>
+or if you're looking for designers you can search in deviantart..